yarohtar/cam-maths-notes-obsidian/Notes/Asymptotic Expansion.md

 Typically, $z\in \mathbb{C}$ must be restricted to a sector of $\mathbb{C}$ around $z_{0}$ for the definitions to work.
 We might have different asymptotic approximations when $z_{0}$ is approached in different directions (even for analytic functions).
 This is called Stokes phenomenon
+We divide $\mathbb{C}$ into special sectors in which different [[Asymptotic Approximation|asymptotic approximations]] hold.
+Their boundaries are called Stokes lines
+(sometimes they are called anti Stokes lines).